sfdxb7/gitmcp-copier/README.md

 - 😎 **Latest Documentation on ANY GitHub Project**: Grant your AI assistant seamless access to the GitHub project's documentation and code.
 The built-in smart search capabilities help find exactly what the AI needs without using too many tokens!
 - 🧠 **No More Hallucinations**: With GitMCP, your AI assistant can provide accurate and relevant answers to your questions.
 - ☁️ **Zero Setup**: GitMCP runs in the cloud.
 Simply add the chosen GitMCP URL as an MCP server in your IDE — no downloads, installations, signups, or changes are required.
+- 💬 **Embedded Chat**: Start quickly by chatting directly with the repository's documentation through our in-browser chat!
 - ✅ **Open, Free, and Private**: GitMCP is open-source and completely free to use.
 It doesn't collect personal information or store queries.
 You can even self-host it!

 <video src="https://github.com/user-attachments/assets/2c3afaf9-6c08-436e-9efd-db8710554430"></video>